Hedge-Lord/serverless-benchmarks/openwhisk/benchmark/README.md

 # OpenWhisk S3 Access Benchmark

 This benchmark is designed to test the performance of OpenWhisk actions accessing S3 storage, similar to the AWS Lambda implementation in the lambda-bc-opt directory.
+It provides a foundation for implementing batching at the runtime level in OpenWhisk.

+## Overview

+The benchmark mimics the data storage access pattern from the original lambda-bc-opt implementation:
+- It accesses S3 storage to list objects
+- Retrieves and reads the content of objects
+- Processes the extracted data
+- Supports multiple S3 calls per invocation

 ## Setup

 ### Prerequisites

-- OpenWhisk CLI (`wsk`) configured with your OpenWhisk deployment
+- OpenWhisk deployment with `wsk` CLI configured
-- Python 3.6+ with pip
+- Python 3.7+ with pip
-- AWS credentials configured for S3 access
+- AWS credentials with S3 access

 ### Configuration